The first book in the Alexia Tarabotti series, published October 1, 2009.

 Being soulless means that she cancels out the supernatural powers that make a person vampire or werewolf.
 When she touches a vampire for instance, his fangs disappear, he cannot bite her, and his superstrenght diminishes as well.
 A werewolf would change back to being human.
 But only for the time she touches him.

-Due to her looks, her mother found it not important for Alexia to have a formal coming out, so she has always been on the shelf.
-Not that she minds that very much, she has her fathers’ library, and her own pursuits.
+Due to her looks, her mother found it not important for Alexia to have a formal coming out, so at age 15, she was practically on the shelf.
+Not that she minds that very much, she has her fathers library, and her own pursuits.
 She prefers visiting the libraries instead of the balls she has to attend with her family.
 When the book starts, she is enjoying some tea she ordered from the butler.
 Normally a very rude thing to do, but there were no refreshments at all in the ballroom, and she does like her tea and foodstuffs.

 When the vampire keeps attacking her, Alexia has no choice but to defend herself, for which she uses her beloved parasol, and a sharp wooden hairpin.
 She even accidentally kills him.
 And at that point some dandies discover her near a dead body, so she does the only reasonable thing left to her: she screams in horror and faints.